 In fact, its tea bags are so potent that a single bag can brew two cups of decent tea.
 While it is the most expensive brand, costing more than twice as much as other teas, it is absolutely worth it.

 Kericho Gold is premium even in its packaging.
-Instead of coming in sachets, they comes in boxes lined with foil to maintain freshness, and the larger sizes are available in jars.
+Instead of coming in sachets, they come in boxes lined with foil to maintain freshness, and the larger sizes are available in jars.

 For those who enjoy specialty teas, Kericho Gold offers over 40 flavors, providing an extensive range of choices.
 From green tea, chamomile, cold brews, and Earl Grey to more specific blends like hangover tea (which actually works) and slimming tea, as well as fruit-flavored teas like passion fruit and floral ones like jasmine, Kericho Gold ensures there is something for every tea lover.